Blue Light & What it does to Your Eyes

 Too much blue light, particularly from screens, can cause both short-term and long-term negative effects.
 Because blue light is able to shoot straight through to the retina, exposure can lead to harmful conditions.
 As PreventBlindess.org points out, two of these conditions include digital eyestrain and retina damage.
 Symptoms of digital eyestrain are usually felt in the short-term after spending more than two hours on a computer, tablet, or phone.
 Your eyes may feel dry, tired, sore, or sensitive.
 Retina damage on the other hand happens over time and can cause more serious vision problems.

 Even though we know that spending so much time on these devices is causing deterioration to our eyes, we can’t help the fact that our jobs or education depend on it.
 People are starting to get smart about the time they spend on their computers, but if less time is not an option, products like computer glasses are helping big time.
-Glasses designed by companies like Pixel are meant to block out the blue light that radiates from our smart phone, laptop, and tablet’s screens.
-The idea is that you can still get the work that you have done, but without reaping the harmful affects of the blue light.
-The computer glasses will also help you get a restful sleep if you need to be on the computer later on in the night.
+Glasses designed by companies like Pixel are meant to block out the blue light that radiates from our smartphone, laptop, and tablet screens.
+The idea is that you can still get the work that you have done, but without reaping the harmful effects of the blue light.
+The computer glasses will also help you get a night of restful sleep if you need to be on the computer later on in the night.
+You can also wear a contact lens with a blue light filter from contactlenses.co.uk.

 On average, people are spending over 10 hours of their day being exposed to blue light, with a concentrated portion of that time being from screens.
 People who reach this amount of time on their smart devices run the risk of developing macular degeneration down the road.
 Because our eyes aren’t good at filtering blue light, too much exposure can damage the cells in our retinas long-term.
 It’s not certain how much blue light is too much blue light, but there’s definitely been a spike in symptoms and eye complications since technology became so apparent in our lives.
 In this case, it’s better to be safe than sorry because macular degeneration can lead to permanent vision loss in extreme cases.